kjkubik/stock-analysis/README.md

 ## _KEY TAKE AWAYS_

 Within each multiple stock analysis, performance analysis is completed.
 It was clear that by utilizing arrays and variables, processing time is improved drastically.
 And, nested for loops are expensive.
+In the results above, I added a "Processing Time" for each refactoring completed.
+It was wonderful to see how power arrays and  variables can be when used correctly.

-I seen this as an introduction to bigger and better things.
-The editor within Excel is lame.
-It pained me greatly.
-Instead of using it, use another, more powerful editor.
-I was ashamed to use it.
+When working with Excel VBA, I liked placing the code in Visual Studio Code.
+It was much easier to work with.
+It displayed things in many colors and coding is quicker.
+Also, the compiler in Excel doesn't stop you when you leave a line incomplete.

 ## Reinforcement of Best Practices

-- Documentation: "Code is read more than it is written."
+- Documentation: "Code is read more than it is written." ...comment your code.
-- Whitespace, give everyone's eyes a break.
+- Whitespace, gives everyone's eyes a break.
-- Code Reuse
+- Code Reuse, try your hardest not to code something more than once.
-- Planning and understanding the problem (AKA Requirements)
+- Planning and understanding the problem.
+Not only know your requirements, have conversations with your users/customers.
 - Readability of Workbooks
 - Removal of any Hardcoding in VBA code
 - Code Performance and Efficiency